 Group Camps in Great Smoky Mountains National Park

-You’ll also find Group campsites at 7 of the Smoky Mountain Campgrounds with a total of 21 sites.
-Group sites can be home to 7-30 campers so are a great opportunity to camp with your family or organization.
+You’ll also find Group campsites at 7 of the Smoky Mountain Campgrounds, with a total of 21 sites.
+Group sites can be home to 7-30 campers, so they are a great opportunity to camp with your family or organization.
 I can picture a really great family camping weekend utilizing one of the group campgrounds!
 Group Camping is available in:

 - Cades Cove

 Group campgrounds are tent only and have access to the same bathrooms and potable water as their regular campground sisters.
 You can make reservations for group campsites up to one year ahead on www.recreation.gov.
 You’ll find a separate listing for the group campgrounds.

 Great Smoky Mountains National Park also has 5 vehicle-accessible horse campgrounds.
 They are open from late May to late October.
 With over 800 miles of horse trails in the park, these camps are a great resource for horsemen.
 Horse camps require reservations.

 Back Country Camping in Smoky Mountain National Park